ramgad/multicloud-terraform-kubernetes-iac/docs/awsEKS/README.md

-# Step by Step Guide to install AWS EKS with k8sproject
+# Step by Step Guide to install AWS EKS with k8s project

 ## PreRequisite:
 1. Please see docs/aws-admin/README.md for instruction on provisioning the IAM policies required for creating the cluster